-View Keynote Presentation Files Without Keynote Installed Using Preview in Mac OS X
+How to View Keynote Presentation Files Without Keynote Installed on Mac Using Preview

 If you don’t have Keynote installed on a Mac but you need to view a keynote presentation slides or a keynote file, don’t fret – you can view them all directly in Preview, the bundled image app in Mac OS X.

 Nothing special is required for this, just download a keynote presentation (.key file extension) and double-click the .key Keynote File to launch the slides into Preview